Skip to the main content.

 Section 2 illustration for How to measure and maximise your HR investment ROI

-A significant portion of your HR budget goes toward development and team design.
-To ensure a high return on this spend, we must move away from generic training and toward personalised development.
-Every person has a dominant work preference, or what we call a work personality.
-When a manager understands these preferences, they can delegate tasks more effectively, reducing friction and increasing output.
+A big share of your HR budget goes to development and team design.
+To get a return on that spend, move from generic training toward personalised development.
+Everyone has a dominant work preference, a work personality, and when a manager understands it they can delegate better, reduce friction and lift output.

-Consider a team that is struggling to meet its deadlines.
-A traditional HR approach might suggest time-management training for everyone.
-However, a data-driven approach might reveal that the team is heavy on The Pioneer types – people who are great at ideas but struggle with follow-through – and lacks a The Coordinator to keep things on track.
-By identifying this gap, you can make a targeted hire or internal move that solves the problem permanently.
+Take a team missing its deadlines.
+The traditional response is time-management training for everyone.
+A data-driven read might show the team is heavy on Pioneers, great at ideas but light on follow-through, and lacks a Coordinator to keep things on track.
+Name that gap and you can make a targeted hire or internal move that fixes the problem for good.

-This level of insight is what transforms HR from a reactive function into a strategic partner.
-Using tools like Compono Engage, leaders can gain visibility into the 'DNA' of their teams.
-This allows for evidence-based organisational design, ensuring that every dollar spent on staffing is optimised for the highest possible performance.
-It is not just about having the right people; it is about having them in the right seats doing the right work.
+That kind of insight turns HR from a reactive function into a strategic partner.
+With Compono Engage, leaders can see the make-up of their teams and design around it, so every dollar spent on staffing is aimed at the highest performance.
+It is not just having the right people, it is having them in the right seats doing the right work.

 The long-term value of culture and engagement

-While short-term ROI is important, the true power of HR investment lies in the long-term health of the organisational culture.
-A strong culture acts as a 'talent magnet', reducing the need for expensive outbound recruitment.
-It also builds resilience, allowing the company to navigate market shifts or internal challenges without a drop in performance.
+Short-term ROI matters, but the real power of HR investment sits in long-term cultural health.
+A strong culture acts as a talent magnet, which lowers the need for expensive outbound recruitment.
+It also builds resilience, so the company can absorb market shifts without a drop in performance.

-Measuring the ROI of culture requires a longitudinal view.
-You might look at your The Compono Culture, Engagement & Performance Model to see how improvements in psychological safety or goal alignment correlate with revenue growth over a two-year period.
-What you will likely find is that companies with high engagement scores consistently outperform their competitors on almost every financial metric.
+Measuring the ROI of culture takes a longer view.
+Look at how improvements in psychological safety or goal alignment track against revenue growth over a couple of years, using something like the Compono Culture, Engagement and Performance Model.
+What you tend to find is that companies with high engagement consistently outperform their competitors on almost every financial measure.

-Ultimately, the goal is to create a virtuous cycle.
-Better hiring leads to better fit; better fit leads to higher engagement; higher engagement leads to better performance and lower turnover; and all of these lead to a significantly higher HR investment ROI.
-When you can prove this cycle with data, HR stops asking for budget and starts being invited to lead the business strategy.
+The goal is a virtuous cycle.
+Better hiring leads to better fit, better fit lifts engagement, higher engagement drives performance and lower turnover, and all of it raises HR investment ROI.
+Prove that cycle with data and HR stops asking for budget and starts being invited to lead the strategy.

 Frequently asked questions